East Midlands (East Midlands Trains)

 Our role in the franchising process

-We met with the DfT to determine our input to the next franchise replacement process and we continue to hold detailed discussions with the DfT to identify key issues.
-We are currently carrying out new qualitative research, in partnership with the DfT, to help inform our consultation response and the further shape the franchise specification.
-We expect to publish the results in the summer.
+We met with the DfT to determine our input to the next franchise replacement process and continued to hold detailed discussions with the DfT as the specification was developed.

 In November 2016 we presented passengers’ experiences and their priorities for the new franchise at the DfT’s Bidders Day for the new East Midlands franchise.